 You can launch the following commands

-~$ git log ~$ git checkout master ~$ git log
+~$ git log ~$ git checkout main ~$ git log

 What do you see ?